Welcome to the connections preference process for the 2023-2024 school year! This page will be updated as new information comes.

 Advanced Theatre Production (8th grade)*

-The year-long course 8th Grade Advanced Theatre Ensemble is called THE RISING STARS!
-Students may request placement in this group by application or instructor approval.
-No experience is necessary, but students in RISING STARS are expected to demonstrate a high level of commitment to the production of our fall and spring shows at Trickum.
+This is an advanced level course and students must apply to participate.
+Space is limited, and though no experience is necessary, students are expected to demonstrate a high level of commitment to the production of a full length play in the Spring Semester.
 Special attention and training will be presented during the course in audition techniques and portfolio preparation for those who wish to apply to SOTA (School of the Arts), advanced courses at the high school level, and county and/or state competitions for theatre.
 Rehearsal and production activities will comprise 50% of the overall grade in the course and are a required component.
 Students are expected to participate actively in the production process and should be prepared for some extracurricular rehearsals in the two weeks leading up to the productions.
-Students in this course are actively encouraged to participate in DRAMARAMA (GCPS Middle School Theatre Festival), and GA Jr. Thespian Conference (the statewide Middle School Theatre Festival).
+Students in this course are actively encouraged (though not required) to participate in extracurricular theatre festivals and workshops as available.

 Choose the appropriate grade level below to access your preference links.
 You'll need to be logged in with your GCPS Google account to access the link.
 Remember you can log in to your account by using your first name, a period, your last name, the last four digits of your ID and then "@g.gcpsk12.org" (e.g. email@example.com).
 The MUCH easier way to login is to click the Google Workspace for Education button found on your My eClass portal.